-In June 2020, the Organization entered a noncancelable operating lease with a term of six months to rent office space.
-Additionally, in December of 2020, the Organization entered a noncancelable operating lease with a term of five years with the option of second and third terms of five additional years each with written notice for each extended term.
-Total rent expense incurred under operating leases totaled \$94,479 during the fiscal year.
+In December of 2020 (Organization took hold of space in February of 2021 and therefore payments began on February 1, 2021), the Organization leased office space under the provisions of a long-term lease agreement with a term of five years with the option of second and third terms of five additional years each with written notice for each extended term.
+Total rent expense incurred under operating leases totaled \$206,437 during the fiscal year.
+In addition, at the commencement of the lease agreement, the Organization was required to pay a security deposit of \$200,000.